MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

 ![Biz process start page](../images/wpa/tutorials/keyword-page.png)

 As an analyst, your goal is to find the keywords that most effectively filter out meetings that don't apply.
 The **New business process** mechanisms help you find those keywords.
-You start by typing words that you think might work.
-In this example, that means words related to hiring and recruitment.
+You start by typing words based on keywords that your users typically use when referring to the process.
+The system then takes those as cues to uncover additional content that it deemed relevant.
+In this example, that means words related to sales.

 1. In the field marked **Enter a search term**, type **interview** and press Enter.
 The system searches for content that's related to "interview" and displays the results in a table.